uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_host_overview.md

 Rename the `cockroach-vb-single-master` directory to `cockroach-vb-single`.

 {{site.data.alerts.tip}}
 The directory name cockroach-vb-single-master is a bit long so I've removed the "-master" and renamed it to "cockraoch-vb-single".
-That's the name that is refered to throughout the guide so I suggest you rename your directory as well.
+That's the name that is referred to throughout the guide so I suggest you rename your directory as well.
 {{site.data.alerts.end}}

 This guide uses `C:\cockroach-vb-single` but any name is ok.